Nutrient Field Guide: Minerals & Mineral Supplements

 Even though everyday foods are good sources, research suggests micronutrient inadequacies abound, with around 90% of us not getting enough minerals or vitamins from food alone.3 We all try to do our best to eat healthily, but the reality of our standard diet and our daily lives means we aren’t always able to carry out our well-intentioned plans.
 Sometimes, food is not enough.

 For example, surveys suggest more than half of Americans don’t get enough magnesium from their diet, and around 44% don’t get enough calcium—some researchers speculate that number could be as high as 60%.
-Remarkably, data suggests nearly everyone doesn’t get adequate intake or meet the Estimated Average Requirement of potassium from food sources.
+Remarkably, data suggests nearly everyone (97-100 percent of the population, depending on age) doesn’t get adequate intake or meet the Estimated Average Requirement of potassium from food sources.
 Though the numbers are not as high, surveys also show many people aren’t consuming enough zinc, iron, or copper.3,4

 Mineral Supplement Benefits: Should You Take Them?